bertmelis/bertmelis.github.io/_posts/2021-04-21-1-Certificate-management.md

 ## Revoking certificates

-Should you want to revoke a certificate (the private key has been compromised) before it's expiration date, you can add it to the CRL (certificate revoke list).
+Should you want to revoke a certificate (the private key has been compromised) before its expiration date, you can add it to the CRL (certificate revoke list).
 You have to know the id-number of the certificate though.
 If you didn't remember, look into the signing-db: `~/keys/ca/signing-ca/db/signing-ca.db`.

 ### Revoke a certificate